robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP header is used for conditional requests based on modification time?

-A) If-Match
+- A. If-Match
-B) If-None-Match
+- B. If-None-Match
-C) If-Modified-Since
+- C. If-Modified-Since
-D) If-Unmodified-Since
+- D. If-Unmodified-Since

 ### Back
 **Correct Answer**: C